Phosphoric acid Basic information

 In the manufacture of superphosphates for fertilizers, other phosphate salts, polyphosphates, detergents.
 Acid catalyst in making ethylene, purifying hydrogen peroxide.
 As acidulant and flavor, synergistic antioxidant and sequestrant in food.
 Pharmaceutic aid (solvent).
 In dental cements; process engraving; rustproofing of metals before painting; coagulating rubber latex; as analytical reagent.

-ChEBI: A phosphorus oxoacid that consits of one oxo and three hydroxy groups joined covalently to a central phosphorus atom.
+ChEBI: Phosphoric acid is a phosphorus oxoacid that consists of one oxo and three hydroxy groups joined covalently to a central phosphorus atom.
+It has a role as a solvent, a human metabolite, an algal metabolite and a fertilizer.
+It is a conjugate acid of a dihydrogenphosphate and a phosphate ion.

 Low-purity technical grade phosphoric acid for use in fertilizers is produced from phosphate rocks by digestion with concentrated sulfuric acid.
 The apatite types, primarily consisting of calcium phosphate phosphate rocks, are used: Ca3(PO4)2 + 3H2SO4 + 6H2O → 2H3PO4 + 3(CaSO4•2H2O)